tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated:230918 wp.content, small error and .htaccess that do not work!
 - Updated:230918  fuckdevtools -copyproofsto the Latest!
-- Updated: 230918: Minor error replaced.
+- Updated: 230918 Minor error replaced.
-- Updated: 230917: Minor filesmatch missing.
+- Updated: 230917  Minor filesmatch missing.
 - Updated: htacces 1 for better protection for php files.
 - Updated: 230912, Ip list + Maybe list.
 - Updated: 230907, maybe list -small errors.
 - Updated: 230906 htacces + htacces1 exended version for m ore power, tested of my blogs - Do not take power from blog!
 - Updated: 230904, htaccess1 and Perrsish press 8G - small errors repaired!
-- Updated 230902: Perrish press 8g - more speed.
+- Updated: 230902: Perrish press 8g - more speed.
 - Updated: 230901 .htaccess1 with more protection for admin.
 - Updated: 230901 wp-ontent folder all wp-content alternatives updated.
 - Updated: 230901  BBQ custom codes with a "light" version.